 This function detects DP oscillations and adopts safe spool position to avoid potential wear.
-This feature is to be used primarily when override valves (e.g., fail freeze valves or external solenoid driven 3 way valves) are placed between the positioner outputs and the actuator.
+This feature is to be used primarily when override valves (e.g., fail freeze valves) are placed between the positioner outputs and the actuator.
 In this case the air volume in the pipes can be very low, resulting in spool oscillations when trying to control DP.